 What’s the difference between pan pizza and hand-tossed pizza?

-Pan pizza is a more deep-dish pizza that has a thicker crust.
-Meanwhile, hand-tossed pizza’s crust is thinner and crispier.
-Some people might enjoy hand-tossed pizza more, whereas others may prefer the fluffier crust of a pan pizza instead.
+The former is a deep-dish pizza with a thicker crust compared to latter’s thinner and crispier ones.
+The latter’s dough is tossed in the air until soft.
+Meanwhile, the former’s dough is pressed into the pan to get its circular shape.
+Some people might enjoy a hand-tossed pizza more, while others may like the fluffier crust of a pan pizza better.